Bayinnaung's Bell Inscription: The text and English translation by Nai Bee Htaw Monzel

 One day on the month of Sārada (the king) in his mind of generosity, precepts, and charity he thought that when I rule this kingdom, any of person who is strong/in power when they do not get justice, they inform me, and I give them justice.
-Any of person who is weak/not in power when they do not get justice, (they) cannot inform me, they lose.
+Any person who is weak/not in power when they do not get justice, (they) cannot inform me, they lose.